 Disputes might arise during the sale of a business if there are warranty claims, unpaid deferred consideration and earn out provisions include within the contract.
 Any of these could trigger a dispute, as they will have a bearing on the amount of money paid to purchase the business, where the price paid may be linked to the performance of the business after the sale goes through.

 An additional complication when disputing the price you have paid for a business might be the existence of time limitations for raising complaints.
-These limitations are often included within the contract of sale, so it is important that you seek legal advice from a Contractual Disputes Solicitor as soon as you become aware of any problems with the newly purchased business, such as lower-than-promised performance.
+These limitations are often included within the contract of sale, so it is important that you seek legal advice from a specialist solicitor as soon as you become aware of any problems with the newly purchased business, such as lower-than-promised performance.

 If your business relies on agents to sell your products, then you should be aware of EU and UK legislation that governs the contracts you might enter into with your agents.
 Getting professional legal advice if a dispute occurs between a business and an agent of that business can help to avoid costly court action.